-The Final Plat is for a subdivision of 372 lots for single-family detached homes, one lot for a future set of single -family detached homes, one lot for future single-family attached dwellings, and two lots for future multi-family apartment buildings.
+The Final Plat is for a subdivision of 372 lots for single-family detached homes, one lot for a future set of single-family detached homes, one lot for future single-family attached dwellings, and two lots for future multi-family apartment buildings.
 The 372 lots for single-family detached homes will cover a majority of this property.
 The lot for single-family attached dwellings, or townhouses, is buffered from 50th Avenue on its eastern side by Tract D. The townhouses will not be directly adjacent to 50th Avenue.
 This proposal encompassing 136 acres of land designates approximately 92 acres for residential use, approximately 29 acres for various tracts and 15 acres for roads and right-of-way.
 The approximate 2-acre tract will be dedicated and maintained by the City for the purposes of a future parking lot for public use to serve Thomas Donelson Park.
 The other 19 tracts will be used for access and landscaping to create a landscaping corridor down Bowie Street to direct people to the commercial area.
 There will be a trail along the easement corridor to connect the existing trail to the north and south.
 There are stormwater and drainage easement tracts that will be owned by the Brighton Crossing Operations Board.
-The 19 Tracts will be maintained by the South Beebe Draw Metropolitan District that covers drainage.
+The 19 Tracts will be maintained by the Operations Board with the exception of the two with drainage components, these will be maintained by the South Beebe Draw Metropolitan District that covers drainage.